verhovsky/books-futures-explained/src/1_futures_in_rust.md

 other future.

-2. The runtime could have some kind of supervisor that monitors how much time different tasks take, and move the executor itself to a different thread.
+2. The runtime could have some kind of supervisor that monitors how much time different tasks take, and move the executor itself to a different thread so it can continue to run even though our `analyzer` task is blocking the original executor thread.

 3. You can create a reactor yourself which is compatible with the runtime which does the analysis any way you see fit, and returns a Future which can be awaited.

-Now #1 is the usual way of handling this, but some executors implement #2 as well.
+Now, #1 is the usual way of handling this, but some executors implement #2 as well.
 The problem with #2 is that if you switch runtime you need to make sure that it supports this kind of supervision as well or else you will end up blocking the executor.